6.7 Release Notes

 The MemSQL 6.7 release is focused on usability, compatibility and performance.
 With respect to usability, we’ve made major enhancements in our toolset for deploying and managing MemSQL, understanding how tables are being used to help you tune your table structures, automatic sampling for improved query optimization, resource management, and more.
 Compatibility functions have been added for date handling and regular expression matching to make it easier to port queries from legacy databases.
 And performance of data loading and star join query processing have been improved dramatically.

-Beginning with this release, MemSQL may be used free of charge in production for clusters with up to 128GB of total RAM capacity.
+Beginning with this release, MemSQL may be used free of charge in production for clusters with up to four license units per cluster.